viglesiasce/eucadev/README.md

   * Become `root` to read the credentials: `$ sudo bash`
   * Source the Eucalyptus configuration file: `# source /root/eucarc`
   * Look up the IP of the running instnace: `# euca-describe-instances `
-  * Connect to the instance from the VM: `# ssh -k /root/my-first-keypair root@PUBLIC-IP-OF-THE-INSTANCE`
+  * Connect to the instance from the VM: `# ssh -k -i /root/my-first-keypair root@PUBLIC-IP-OF-THE-INSTANCE`

 * Connect to the Eucalyptus admin console:
   * In a Web browser on your host, go to `https://localhost:8443`